23rd Forqué Awards

-The 23rd ceremony of the Forqué Awards was held on 13 January 2018 at the Palacio de Congresos in Zaragoza.
+The 23rd Forqué Awards ceremony, presented by EGEDA, was held on 13 January 2018 at the Palacio de Congresos in Zaragoza.
 The gala was hosted by Elena S. Sánchez and Boris Izaguirre.

 History

 The nominations were disclosed in December 2017.
 Organised by EGEDA, the awards had the participation of Gobierno de Aragón and the Aragón Film Commission; and the collaboration of support from Palacio de Congresos de Zaragoza, Safe Creative and Fundación Aisge, which presented the best performance awards.

 Broadcast on La 1, the ceremony was held at the Palacio de Congresos in Zaragoza on 13 January 2018.
 The gala featured comedic gags by Edu Soto and musical performances by Sergio Dalma, Pastora Soler, Efecto Pasillo and OT 2017's contestants Nerea, Cepeda, Raoul, Mireya, Ricky, Marina, Thalía, Juan Antonio and Mimi.

 Carlos Saura was gifted the EGEDA Gold Medal recognizing a career in the film industry.

 Winners and nominees

 The winners and nominees are listed as follows: